google/gsocguides/pages/student/20-additional_resources.md

 ## What to Do When the Unexpected Happens?

 1. Contact your Mentor.
 He or she can help you figure out what to do next or contact Google for more help.
 1. Contact the Org Admin.
 1. Talk to Google's Program Administrators.
 They have plenty of experience with all the corner cases and strange issues that can arise during GSoC.
-Email [gsoc-support@google.com](http://write.flossmanuals.net/gsocstudentguide/additional-resources/gsoc-support@google.com) for help.